March 20, 2026

 Logical Implication

-If the proposition “p\Rightarrowq” is a theorem, then whenever “p is true”, “q must also be true”.
+The fact that the proposition “p\Rightarrowq” is a theorem means that whenever “p is True”, “q is also True”.

 p q p\Rightarrowq